davidgriesel/CoffeeQuality/README.md

 # CoffeeQuality

-The Coffee Quality Institute (CQI) is a non-profit organization that is dedicated to improving the quality of coffee and improving the livelihoods of those who produce it.
-This is done through research, training, and certification programs while supporting sustainability and the development of the specialty coffee industry.
+The Coffee Quality Institute (CQI) is a non-profit orgnaisation that is dedicated to improving the quality of coffee and the livelihoods of those who produce it.
+This is done through research, training, and certification programmes while supporting sustainability and the development of the speciality coffee industry.

-To further their mission, CQI maintains a web database that serves as a resource for coffee professionals and enthusiasts, offering information on coffee production, processing, sensory evaluation, and other factors influencing coffee quality.
-By collaborating with coffee growers, processors, roasters, and other stakeholders, CQI aims to enhance coffee quality standards and foster a sustainable global coffee community.
+To further their mission, CQI maintians a database online that serves as a resources for coffee professionals, and other factors influencing coffee quality.
+By collaborating with coffee growers, processors, roasters, and other stakeholdersm CQI aims to enhance coffee quality standards and foster a sustainable global coffee community.

 Dataset obtained from:
 https://www.kaggle.com/datasets/adampq/coffee-quality-with-locations-of-origin/data